-City won’t let go of the past.
+DawsonCity, Yukon, can’t let go of its past.
 And that’s a good thing.

 On a hot August day in 1896, gold was discovered in the Yukon near swampland that would later be known as Dawson City, and the Gold Rush was on.
-In less than two years, the population exploded from a handful of prospectors and First Nations people to over 30,000 souls—seventy thousand hopefuls turned back or lost their lives en route.
+In less than two years, the population exploded from a handful of prospectors and First Nations people to over 30,000 souls.
+Seventy thousand hopefuls who ventured along the treacherous Chilkoot Trail, turned back or lost their lives en route.

 Today, the year-round locals number under 1,400, but the spirit of the Gold Rush is alive and well.
 The city banks on its history and travelers reap the benefits.
 Colorful frontier-styled buildings (some original, most reconstructed) line the dusty streets and there’s an array of history-centric activities that pay homage to the town’s heyday.

 Think Westworld light with real locals not androids and a smattering of kitsch.

 Check Out the Visitor’s Information Center

 The Visitor’s Information Center in Dawson City is a great resource for getting a feel for all there is to see and do.
 There are all the usual brochures and maps but what I loved were the very friendly staff members who took the time to figure out what I’d enjoy.
 They can also sign you up for local walking tours, provide information on road conditions, and all that good stuff.

 The center is only open seasonally between May 1 and September 30.
 If you’re planning a trip within those months, reach out beforehand at 867-993-5566 or email at [email protected] If you want details during the off-season (Oct 1 – April 30) you’ll want to call the Klondike Visitors Association at 1-867-993-5575.